 - Prior personal history of breast cancer, or other abnormalities in the breast tissue

-- Breasts that have a high proportion of lobular and ductal tissue instead of fatty tissue (that is, dense breasts)
+- Breasts that have a high proportion of lobular and ductal tissue instead of fatty tissue, which makes the breast tissue more dense

 - Previous breast exposure to radiation therapy before age 30

 - Pregnancy after age 30, or no pregnancy at all